 A full size pocket in the back to hold little goodies.

-Here’s a size comparison from the outside…the blush pink is the Classic size that are all pictured above and the purple Compact is the undated one I have just to keep track of my health and wellness.
+Note: these sizes are for the 2018 Passion Planners, for 2020, there are 3 sizes small (5.8″ x 8.3″), medium (6.9″ x 9.8″), and large (8.3″ x 11.7″) .
+Here’s a size comparison from the outside…the blush pink is the large size that are all pictured above and the purple small is the undated one I have just to keep track of my health and wellness.
+I have a medium also that I just have to add to these pictures for you!

 To see the size difference, you can print up the different sizes and test them out to see what works for you on Passion Planner’s website.